 Our cosmological zoom-in simulations are based on 13 haloes selected from the dark matter only EAGLE box (Schaye et al. 2015) that are re-simulated with a much higher resolution.
-We use two sets of simulations: the one described in Pakmor et al. (2024)1 and a second set of simulations of the same haloes which additionally include CRs (Bieri et al. in prep).
-Both sets of simulations are run with the moving-mesh code AREPO (Springel 2010; Pakmor et al. 2016), which adopts a second order finite volume scheme to solve the ideal MHD equations (Pakmor et al. 2011; Pakmor & Springel 2013), using the Powell et al. (1999) approach for divergence control.
-The initial conditions include an initial comoving magnetic field strength of 10-14 G. The properties of the final galactic magnetic fields have, however, been shown to be largely insensitive to the seeding mechanism, the initial value and the direction of the field (Pakmor et al. 2014; Marinacci et al. 2015; Garaldi et al. 2021).
+We use two sets of simulations: the one described in Pakmor et al. $(2024)^{1}$ and a second set of simulations of the same haloes that additionally include CRs (Bieri et al., in preparation).
+Both sets of simulations are run with the moving-mesh code AREPO (Springel 2010; Pakmor et al. 2016), which adopts a second-order finite-volume scheme to solve the ideal MHD equations (Pakmor, Bauer & Springel 2011; Pakmor & Springel 2013), using the Powell et al. (1999) approach for divergence control.
+The initial conditions include an initial comoving magnetic field strength of $10^{-14}$ G. The properties of the final galactic magnetic fields have, however, been shown to be largely insensitive to the seeding mechanism, the initial value, and the direction of the field (Pakmor et al. 2014; Marinacci et al. 2015; Garaldi, Pakmor & Springel 2021).